Bareilly: Civic administration

 The municipal board of Bareilly was established on 24 June 1858 under the North-West Provinces and Oudh Act XXVI of 1850.
 It was then a municipal committee, which was constituted by nominated members headed by the District Magistrate, who was its Ex-Officio Chairman.
 Seven of the nine nominated members were British including the Magistrate.
 Later, the North-West Provinces and Oudh Municipal Improvements Act of 1868 (Act VI of '68) recommended the elective principle, which was duly implemented.
 However, the District Magistrate still remained the chairman of this committee.
 The Members continued to be nominated by the government until the year 1868, when the elective principle was partially adopted - 27 members now came through election process, while 9 members were still nominated by the government.
 This system continued until 1900 when, under the Act of 1900, the number of nominated members was changed to 6 and the number of elected members became 18.
 Nominated members were reduced to 3 by the Municipality Act of 1916 while the number of elected members was increased to 19.
 Major changes were introduced in 1963; All members of the 48-member committee were now elected, and the system of nomination was abolished.
 The term of the board was usually 6 years.

+As per the Ministry of Housing and Urban Affairs, the Bareilly Municipal Corporation reported a revenue of ₹268 crore (US$32 million) and an expenditure of ₹263 crore (US$32 million) in 2022–23.
+Taxes contributed to 19.4% of the revenue, while the remaining income came from non-tax sources such as grants and other municipal revenues.